aqipro/aqilink-docs/docs/installation/app-start.md

 # Start `aqilink` application
-Having the [basic app configuration](installation/app-configuration.md) files from the previous section available, it's time to start the container based on the downloaded image.
-This chapter guides you through the process running **`aqilink`** using in the container runtime of [Docker](https://docs.docker.com).
-To run the SAP integration in production mode, the process is prepared for [Docker Swarm](https://docs.docker.com/get-started/swarm-deploy/) as orchestration tool.
+With the [basic app configuration](installation/app-configuration.md) files from the previous section in hand, it's time to start the container using the image you've downloaded.
+This chapter will guide you through the process of running **`aqilink`** within the container runtime of [Docker](https://docs.docker.com).
+To run the SAP integration in production mode, this procedure is tailored for [Docker Swarm](https://docs.docker.com/get-started/swarm-deploy/) as the orchestration tool.

-> For other container runtimes and orchestration tools, the steps may differ and must be adapted accordingly.
+> For other container runtimes and orchestration tools, the steps may vary and will need to be adapted accordingly.

 ## Docker Load
 Before starting the application the **`aqilink`** image must be extracted from the downloaded *tar.gz* file using the [docker load](https://docs.docker.com/engine/reference/commandline/load/) command.